liberation/django-elasticsearch/readme.md

 defaults to 0.5
 Will be applied to any es.search query, See the [fuzziness section](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/common-options.html#fuzziness) of the elasticsearch documentation.

 **ELASTICSEARCH_CONNECTION_KWARGS**
 defaults to {}
 Additional kwargs to be passed to at the instanciation of the elasticsearch client.
-Useful to manage HTTPS connection for example. ([Reference](http://elasticsearch-py.readthedocs.org/en/master/api.html#elasticsearch.Elasticsearch))
+Useful to manage HTTPS connection for example ([Reference](http://elasticsearch-py.readthedocs.org/en/master/api.html#elasticsearch.Elasticsearch)).

 Model scope configuration:
 --------------------------